LauraHBui/Modelling-Crime-Data-2021/docs/04-descriptive-statistics.md

 <div style="margin-bottom:15px;">
 </div>

-2. Install and load the required packages (listed at top of this lesson) using `install.packages ()`
+2. Install and load the required packages (listed at the top of this lesson) using the function `install.packages ()`
 <div style="margin-bottom:15px;">
 </div>

-3. Open only the 2016 LEMAS-BWCS dataset (37302-0001-Data.rda).
+3. For now, open only the 2016 LEMAS-BWCS dataset (37302-0001-Data.rda).
 These data are from the [Inter-university Consortium for Political and Social Research (ICPSR) website](https://www.icpsr.umich.edu/web/pages/) and you can find them by using the dataset name, which refers to the ICPSR study number.
 The data are stored in an `R` data file format (.rda).
 <div style="margin-bottom:15px;">
 </div>